ulif/psj.policy/README.rst

     $ sudo apt-get install git

-- **libxml, libxslt**
+- **libxml, libxslt, libz**

-  `libxml2` and `libxslt` are required for `lxml` support required by this package.
+  `libxml2`, `libxslt`, and the `zlib` compression library are required for `lxml` support required by this package.
 The development versions of this packages are needed to have access to the respective header files.

   Debian/Ubuntu users can install them via::

-    $ sudo apt-get install libxml2-dev libxslt-dev
+    $ sudo apt-get install libxml2-dev libxslt-dev zlib1g-dev

+  (tested on Ubuntu 14.04.2)

 Installation